LIS

 12VAC5-221-130.
 Enforcement procedures.

-A. If the commissioner has reason to believe that compliance with a cooperative agreement no longer meets the requirements of § 15.2-5384.1 of the Code of Virginia or this chapter, the commissioner shall initiate a proceeding to determine whether compliance with the cooperative agreement no longer meets the requirements of § 15.2-5384.1 of the Code of Virginia or this chapter.
+A. If the commissioner has reason to believe that compliance with a cooperative agreement no longer meets the requirements of § 15.2-5384.1 of the Code of Virginia or this chapter, the commissioner shall initiate a proceeding pursuant to § 2.2-4019 of the Code of Virginia to determine whether compliance with the cooperative agreement no longer meets those requirements.

-B. In the course of such a proceeding, the commissioner is authorized to seek reasonable modifications to a letter authorizing cooperative agreement.
-Such modifications shall be with the consent of the parties.
+B. During the proceeding, the commissioner may seek reasonable modifications to a letter authorizing cooperative agreement with the consent of the parties.

-C. The commissioner may revoke a letter authorizing cooperative agreement upon a finding that:
+C. The commissioner may revoke a letter authorizing cooperative agreement upon finding that:

 1. The parties are not complying with the terms or conditions of the cooperative agreement or the letter authorizing cooperative agreement;